 - Are there any factors that could impact your ability to transport/send samples home?

 The federal Tri-Agency funding bodies previously communicated that they will consider the costs associated with canceled and postponed travel events paid through agency funds as allowable project expenses, provided they align with agency policies.
 Please see their announcement for more details.
 For funds from other sources, be sure to check with the appropriate funding agency/sponsor regarding eligibility.
 The current Government of Canada Official Global Advisory is to avoid non-essential travel outside of Canada until further notice.
-The Agencies are also canceling or postponing non-essential events and travel at least until early April.
 Please refer to CIHR, NSERC, and SSHRC websites regularly for updates.

 If you have a SSHRC or NSERC Grant that ends February 1, 2020 through to March 31, 2021 that is being delayed due to COVID-19 related issues, regardless of whether it has been previously extended, Research Services is authorized to directly approve extension requests for up to 12 months.
 Please note that Grant Amendment Forms do not need to be completed for extension requests that meet this criteria.